Create charts for contact tracing

 By default, Insights performs inner joins, which means that features that match for both datasets are included in the joined dataset.
 You want to keep the Location dataset as it is and add the case information to each location entry, so you will change the join type to a left join.

-- On the line joining the two datasets, click edit.
+- On the line joining the two datasets, click the edit button.

 If you added the Case dataset first, so that Location is on the right side of the join, you must choose Right as the join type instead.